urbit/docs/arvo/eyre/external-api-ref.md

 **Response**

-Eyre will not respond to an `ack` action - acks are never acked.
+Eyre will not respond to an `ack` action.

 ### Unsubscribe